bao1981105/bao1981105.github.io/_posts/2020-02-29-finalpost.markdown

                             'vowel': ['accuracy', tf.keras.metrics.Recall()],
                             'consonant': ['accuracy', tf.keras.metrics.Recall()] })
 ```

+The model architecture was borrowed from this [kernel](https://www.kaggle.com/nxrprime/keras-efficientnet-b3-with-image-preprocessing).

 ***
 ### Ensemble

-We ensemble three models from above and one model from this kernel (borrowed) and achieved a slightly higher score of 0.9703.
+We ensemble three models from above and one model from this [kernel](https://www.kaggle.com/h030162/version1-0-9696) and achieved a slightly higher score of 0.9702.

 ```python
 preds1 = model1.predict_generator(data_generator_test)